Divyanshuoft/Divyanshuoft/README.md

 - 👯 I’m looking to collaborate on ...
 -->

-I'm [Divyansh Kachchhava](https://divyanshuoft.github.io/https-divyansh.github.io-/), a third-year student at [University of Toronto](https://www.utoronto.ca/) specializing in Computer Science and under the software engineering stream.
+I'm [Divyansh Kachchhava](https://divyanshuoft.github.io/https-divyansh.github.io-/), a third-year student at [University of Toronto](https://www.utoronto.ca/) specializing in Computer Science and under the software engineering stream and upcoming intern @theScore.
 My technology stack popular programming languages such as Python, Java, C++ and have more than 3 years of experience in mobile developent and web development.
 As a software developer, my vision is to create innovative solutions that positively impact the world by leveraging cutting-edge technology and my expertise in software engineering

-- 👀 I’m interested in web and android development
+- 👀 I’m interested in web, android development and automation engineering
 - 🌱 I’m a student studying computer science under the software enginerring stream at University of Toronto
-- 💞️ I’m looking to collaborate on cs projects focusing on web development
+- 💞️ I’m looking to collaborate on cs projects focusing on development
 - 📫 my email is divyansh.kachchhava@mail.utoronto.ca
-- 🔭 I’m currently learning game development using Assembly (Yes, you heard it right!
-I'm making one of those 80s n 90s old fashion game)
+- 🔭 I’m currently learning ios development and game development and want to finish it before my internship ends :)
 - My portfolio website: https://divyanshuoft.github.io/https-divyansh.github.io-/
 - View my 📝 [Resume](https://divyanshuoft.github.io/https-divyansh.github.io-/DivyanshKachchhava.pdf)